 When PFAS are present in wastewater or storm water, very low discharge criteria or threats to adjacent ecological receptors may trigger treatment of effluent prior to discharge.
 Wastewater treatment plant design is a primary tool in EnSafe’s PFAS toolbox.
 We use treatment technologies hand-in-hand with Pollution Prevention techniques — identifying PFAS sources and finding substitutions, minimizing PFAS-impacted wastes, and isolating waste-streams when PFAS are mission-critical.
 And because PFAS may be co-located with other contaminants and complicate the remediation treatment train, our designs are long-term, holistic, and highly site specific, depending upon PFAS concentrations, co-contaminants, and underlying site geochemistry.
 We re-engineer site drainage to isolate PFAS-impacted systems and minimize treatment volumes, and design long-term, holistic remedies that optimize current and planned future infrastructure.

-With the emerging lawsuits nationwide related to PFAS contamination of water supplies, reliable forensic investigations of PFAS sources become critical in site investigations.
+With PFAS-related lawsuits emerging nationwide, reliable forensic investigations of PFAS sources become critical in site investigations.
 Our multi-disciplinary PFAS experts have experience in PFAS source evaluation using multiple forensic techniques including chemical fingerprinting, signature chemicals, historical document review, and contaminant transport modeling.
-We're already investigating sites nationwide and are up-to-date with emerging science advancements, using state-of-art fingerprinting, data mining, mapping and display.
-Additionally, our experts are experienced with PFAS sampling and analysis, ensuring the production of defensible PFAS data that may stand the scrutiny of the court of law.
+We’re already investigating sites nationwide and are up-to-date with emerging science advancements, using the state-of-the-art analyses, data mining, statistics, mapping and display necessary for your litigation support or source differentiation needs.